4nshumankrsingh/Sylva-Vault/README.md

 ---

+## Email Notifications

+Email notifications are integrated via Resend and trigger on:
+- Draw results published
+- Winner verification status updates
+- Payout marked as completed

+> Resend is running in **test mode**.
+Free-tier Resend does not allow custom
+> domain verification for publicly deployed apps.
+In production, a verified
+> custom domain would replace the test sender address and enable full delivery.

+---

 ## Features Delivered (PRD Coverage)

 ### Section 03 — User Roles
 - PUBLIC: browse homepage, charities, draws
 - SUBSCRIBER: dashboard, scores, charity, draw entries, winnings, proof upload
 - ADMIN: full control panel — users, draws, charities, winners, reports
+- Admins are platform managers and do not have access to the player dashboard

 ### Section 04 — Subscription & Payment
 - Stripe Checkout for Monthly and Yearly plans (GBP)